spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 ## Skill of the Month

 The L&D team outlines a skill of the month for team members to learn more about a particular topic.
 This provides team members with direction about what topics to learn more about and where to find information on these topics.
-This initiative begins in April 2021.
+This initiative began in April 2021.

 ### Goals

-1. Get team members engaged with our learning platforms (GitLab Learn and LinkedIn Learning).
+1. Get team members engaged with our learning platforms (Level Up and LinkedIn Learning).
 1. Provide opportunities for Growth and Development.
 1. Encourage team members to take time out to learn.